kevinpt/vhdl-extras/README.txt

      LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-  GNAT License

-     GNAT licensing terms from a-stmaco.ads v1.11
-     GNAT is free software;  you can  redistribute it  and/or modify it under terms of the  GNU General Public License as published  by the Free Soft- ware  Foundation;  either version 2,  or (at your option) any later ver- sion.
-GNAT is distributed in the hope that it will be useful, but WITH- OUT ANY WARRANTY;  without even the  implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for  more details.
-You should have  received  a copy of the GNU General Public License  distributed with GNAT;  see file COPYING.
-If not, write to  the Free Software Foundation,  59 Temple Place - Suite 330,  Boston, MA 02111-1307, USA.

-     As a special exception,  if other files  instantiate  generics from this unit, or you link  this unit with other files  to produce an executable, this  unit  does not  by itself cause  the resulting  executable  to  be covered  by the  GNU  General  Public  License.
-This exception does not however invalidate  any other reasons why  the executable file  might be covered by the  GNU Public License.